 Fascia is a watery substance with a high proportion of collagen.
 In a healthy state, it’s a relaxed and wavy connective tissue.
 However, long term stress, trauma, accidents, and even poor posture can cause the fibers to thicken in order to protect the underlying muscle.
 Also, as we age and particularly enter perimenopause where the drop in estrogen causes the joints to dry out, we begin to lose collagen and the fascia gradually becomes denser and tighter.
 This creates a barrier that reduces nourishment reaching our cells which in turn restricts our range of motion leading to pain and decreased blood flow around the joints.

 This is where Yin yoga comes in.
 One of the most effective and less well-known styles of yoga, Yin is a subtle and slow practice where every posture targets the fascia.
 Typically, poses are held for between 2-5 minutes to help stretch and ease the fiber webbing.
 As the fascia fibers begin to slowly thin out and become ‘unglued’; our movements improve and we can enjoy and we can enjoy greater flexibility and mobility of our joints.
 However, Yin is not a quick fix.
 Areas that have been damaged for a long time will take time and patience, so regular strengthening and stretching is recommended.

 Yin provides the perfect balance for those with fast-paced lives or who have an active sports or yoga practice.
 Even top athletes now incorporate Yin into their recovery programs as a way of increasing flexibility, relieving tightness and relaxing body and mind.
 Yin is also ideal for older people looking to regain mobility in their joints.

-So, if bending down and putting on socks is a challenge for you, then you need to find your nearest Yin class.
-Or, if you’ve never done yoga before, why not book private lessons with a Yin specialist to help get you started?
-Your body will thank you for it.
+So, if bending down and putting on socks is a challenge for you, then you need to start practicing Yin yoga.
+Your body will thank you for it!